kafeijao/Kafe_CVR_Mods/Logger++/README.md

 **Note:** This is a **__plugin__**, it goes in the `/Plugins` folder, not the ~~`/Mods`~~ one!

 This **Plugin** allows you to pick some extra logs to be forwarded to the melon console.
 No more error messages will be lost in the player log!
+Note that some of these logs might miss some information, like the IL offset so check the trace on the `Player.log` if you need that information.

 ## Features
 - Bring logging from the game logs to the Melon Console.